ashinkarov/cnn-futhark/paper/log.md

 >   a bit more Agda-specific than what has come before.
 I think it can be guessed from context, but a
 >   footnote or just a description of what to search in the Agda docs might be helpful.
 >

+* Rewrote explanation of generalised slide, resolving comments:

+> (A)
+>
+> l224: Explain instance argument syntax {{}} here.
+>
+> l220-225: Say in prose what these relations do/capture.
+>
+> l235: Remind readers of Agda's notation for identity types.
+>
+> (C)
+>
+>  - 221: Incidentally, why is this specialized to natural numbers?
+Surely this works fine for an
+>    arbitrary type A.
+>
+> (E)
+> Section 3.2
+> ...

+While I attempted to do some suggested inlining, the overall result did look uglier (in my opinion) and took more space.
+Therefore, I left the structure, but I tried to clarify all the concerns raised in the reviews.